projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

 <div align=center><h1>USing the I/O Devices with Your Raspberry Pi</h1></div>

+In this workshop, the student will learn:
+- More about The Raspberry Pi's GPIO pins
-In this workshop, the student will learn how to properly connect each of the five (5) peripheral devices to the Pi and make them functional using Python.
+- How to properly connect a tactile button and LED light to the Pi and make them functional using Python

 All students should have the Pi turned on and ready to use for the remainded of the workshop.

-As a reminder, here is the list of external parts you need besides your Raspberry Pi Desktop that came with your package:
+Here is the list of external parts you need besides your Raspberry Pi Desktop that came with your package:

 <!-- FIXME: Narrow down actual list -->

 - One (1) Breadboard
-- Fifteen (15) Male-Male Jumper Wires
+- One (1) Male-Male Jumper Wire
-- Fifteen (15) Female-Male Jumper Wires
+- Eight (8) Female-Male Jumper Wires
-- Fifteen (15) Female-Female Jumper Wires
-- Five (5) LED Lights (Assorted colors)
+- Three (3) LED Lights (Red, Yellow, & Green)
 - One (1) Tactile Buttons
 - Three (3) Ohm Resistors